Qasim Abbas Khan

 Qasim Abbas Khan is a Pakistani politician who had been a member of the Provincial Assembly of Punjab from October 2018 till January 2023.

 Political career

-Khan was elected to the Provincial Assembly of Punjab from the constituency PP-222 in 2018 Pakistani by-elections as an independent candidate.
+Khan was elected to the Provincial Assembly of Punjab from the constituency PP-222 in the 2018 Pakistani by-elections as an independent candidate.
 He defeated Sohail Ahmed Noon of Pakistan Tehreek-e-Insaf.
 Khan garnered 38,327 votes while his closest rival secured 31,893 votes.